Scott Tanser

-He made his senior debut for Rochdale in April 2013, and made a total of 57 league and cup appearances for the club before he was allowed to leave for Port Vale in January 2017.
+Tanser made his senior debut for Rochdale in April 2013 and made a total of 57 league and cup appearances for the club before he was allowed to leave for Port Vale in January 2017.
 He joined Scottish Premiership club St Johnstone five months later.
 He won the Scottish Cup and Scottish League Cup with St Johnstone in the 2020–21 season.
 He joined St Mirren in June 2021.

 Career

 Rochdale

 Tanser spent time in the youth teams at Blackpool and Burnley, before coming through the Rochdale Academy.
 He made his professional debut for the "Dale" after coming on as a 70th-minute substitute for D'Arcy O'Connor in a 1–0 victory over Plymouth Argyle at Spotland Stadium on 27 April 2013.
 This was his only appearance of the 2012–13 season and he did not feature in the 2013–14 campaign as Rochdale secured promotion out of League Two.
-He broke into the first team at the start of the 2014–15 season, and signed a two-year contract extension in October 2014.
+He broke into the first team at the start of the 2014–15 season and signed a two-year contract extension in October 2014.
 Speaking the following month, manager Keith Hill said that Tanser was good enough to win England youth caps but that "politics in football, the bureaucracy and the propaganda" prevented lower league players from receiving a call-up.
 Tanser scored his first goal in senior football on 17 January 2015, opening the scoring with a "well-controlled, left-foot volley" as Rochdale recorded a 4–1 home victory over Crawley Town; he was named on the Football League team of the week.
 He ended the season with 30 League One appearances to his name.

 He scored his second career goal on his first appearance of the 2015–16 season, as Rochdale beat Chesterfield 2–1 in the Football League Trophy on 6 October.
-He maintained a first team place and played ten further games before falling out of the first team picture completely; his appearance against Bury on 6 December proved to be his last of the season.
-He played just five league games in the first half of the 2016–17 campaign and his contract was cancelled by mutual consent in January 2017 to allow him to find first team football elsewhere.
+He maintained a first-team place and played ten further games before falling out of the first-team picture completely; his appearance against Bury on 6 December proved to be his last of the season.
+He played just five league games in the first half of the 2016–17 campaign, and his contract was cancelled by mutual consent in January 2017 to allow him to find first-team football elsewhere.